All Products

 # write_output1(args)

-• parse_odps_url(table_uri): Parses the URI of an input MaxCompute table and returns the project name, table name, and partition.
-The table_uri format is odps://${your_projectname}/tables/${table_name}/${pt_1}/${pt_2}/.
-For example, in odps://test/tables/iris/pa=1/pb=1pa=1/pb=1 is a multi-level partition.
+• parse_odps_url(table_uri): Parses the input MaxCompute table URI and returns project name, table name, and partition.
+The table_uri format is odps://${your_projectname}/tables/${table_name}/${pt_1}/${pt_2}/, for example, odps://test/tables/iris/pa=1/pb=1, where pa=1/pb=1 is a multi-level partition.

-Example 1: Use the Python Script component in series with other components
+Example 1: Chain with other components

 2. Drag the Python Script component to the canvas, rename it to SMOTE, and configure the following code.